o3de/o3de.org/content/docs/release-notes/archive/22-05-0/_index.md

 * **Asset Processor**
     * [Linux]: Closing Editor while Asset Processor is still running will result in a crash upon relaunching Editor.

+* In rare situations, on Linux Ubuntu 20.04.4 LTS, it might not be possible to launch O3DE Editor, Project Manager, Asset Processor, or other executables from the file explorer, and an error is displayed.

+    **Workaround:** Use the command line to launch the executable from its directory, for example `sudo ./o3de`.
+Refer to [issue 9502](https://github.com/o3de/o3de/issues/9502) for more infrormation.

 * **Networking**
     * Network entity hierarchies are limited to hierarchies with a maximum of 16 entities.
     * GameLift server launchers are manually relocatable.
 There is currently no automated build or asset layout generation.